phillipashford/tri-correlations-nc-impaired-waterways/README.md

    * Filtering shapefiles by building queries

 Some tasks accomplished in this project through the use of CLI tools include:
+   * Making curl requests to Mapbox's API's tu upload, download, and update data
+   * Working with Mapbox's tilesets CLI to upload, download, and update data
+   * Working with ndjson and geojson2ndjson CLI tools to convert data

 ## How I made this mapping project